fbpx

 Admission Requirements

-• A 3-credit university-level Biology course with a minimum “C” grade or equivalent with a minimum 65% average
+• 3-credit Biology course with a minimum “C” grade or equivalent with a minimum 65% average.

 International students whose first language is not English must submit proof of English language proficiency, unless they have completed a minimum of three years of study at a school where English is the language of instruction.
 Please see the international application process here.